SAP-samples/partner-reference-application-extension/Tutorials/02-DataModelExtensibility.md

     > Note: For more details on extending data model, refer to the [CAPire Documentation - Extending the Data Model](https://cap.cloud.sap/docs/guides/extensibility/customization#extending-the-data-model)

-    1. Create a file [catererManager.cds](../partner-reference-extension-catering/db/catererManager.cds) in the */db* folder, which will reference all the entity definitions (cds-file of the database).
-    2. In the sample extension application, you will create a new entity called *x_Caterers* and extend the existing *PoetrySlams* entity by adding an association to it.
+    1. In the sample extension application, you will create a new entity called *x_Caterers* and extend the existing *PoetrySlams* entity by adding an association to it.

         ```cds
         ...